Gnosder/Gaming/Fugue Wrath/characters.md

     | 12-16 |        +1        |
     |  16+  |        +2        |
 ### Search

+Search a target area.
+Takes 1 turn per 10sq'.
+Opposed by any hidden objects stealth.

 ### Stealth

+The ability to hide oneself and one's actions.

+#### Hide
+Being unnoticed is an ancient art.
+In order to hide you must have someplace to hide behind or someplace to be inconspiuous.
+Hide sets the DC required to spot the character.

+#### Sleight of Hand
+Palming, lifting, obscuring, or generally being sneaky.
+Sets the DC to be caught.
+When used against a particular target, roll against their passive alertness.

 ### Survival
+Surival in the wilderness should never be taken for granted.
+The survival skill governs a host of related tasks: navigation, foraging, and tracking.
+#### Navigation
+A compass grants you +2 on your check and prevents you from veering the wrong direction.
+    Critical Success: You find a shortcut and move 10% farther.
+    Success: You move your max distance in the direction you set.
+    Failure: You travel 4+1d6 x 10% of your max distance and become lost.
+    Critical Failure: You veer and travel 4+1d6x10% of your distance in a new direction.

+#### Foraging
+Finding food that wont poison you in the wilderness can be difficult.
+It takes 1 watch to forage for food.
+    Critical Success: Find 10+1d20 rations.
+    Success: Find 10 rations.
+    Failure: Find 1 ration.
+    Critical Failure: Find 10 rations, but they make you ill.

+#### Tracking
+Following  quarry through the wildness takes patience and an eye for detail.
+    Critical Success: You follow the trail and may move at full speed this watch.
+    Success: You follow the trail, though you move at half speed this watch.
+    Failure: You lose the trail and have to double back to find it, you do not move that watch.
+    Critical Failure: You find a trail, but its the wrong one and takes you somewhere else.

 ### Tinkering
+Making things, breaking things, and dreaming of new things to make all fall under tinkering.

+#### Pick Lock
+Anyone with a small amount of skill can pick a lock eventually, but where is the fun in 'eventually'?
+You use pick lock to quickly and quietly pick open a lock.
+The DC is set by the lock.
+    Critical Success: You deal with the lock so deftly that you can leave it locked to everyone but yourself and only someone clearly more skilled than you can notice it was tampered with.
+    Success: You open the lock, though someone skilled may notice it was tampered with.
+    Failure: You get through the lock quickly OR quietly, you choice and someone skilled would probably notice it has been tampered with..
+    Critical Failure: You do not get through the lock and you damage it in the process rendering it broken.

+    Note: You cannot take 10 on a pick lock check.

+#### Disable Device
+Traps have been the end of many adventuerers, this is one way to avoid them.
+After finding a trap, the trick is to stop it from hurting you.
+The DC is set by the trap.
+    Critical Success: You have disabled the trap and can rearm it at your will.
+    Success: You have disabled the trap, but rearming it will take some time.
+    Failure: You didn't disable it, you think, but you also didn't set it off, you think.
+    Critical Failure: You fool.
+You set off the trap.

+#### Crafting
+See the systems chapter for details on crafting or uncrafting.

 ## Feats and Abilities
+Most feats and abilities are scattered throughout the world as materia, but some can be learned through training.

 ## Specizations and Roles
+Classes are simple.
+By design.
+But there is more nuance possible if you want it.
+Characters can take on specilizations and party roles to further refine their abilities.
+But each bonus comes with a penalty.